forge-ext/forge/README.md

 ## Contributing

 - Please be nice, friendly and welcoming on discussions/tickets.
-- See existing [issues](https://github.com/forge-ext/forge/issues) or file a new ticket with title `bug: short description` if it doesn't exist.
+- See existing [issues](https://github.com/forge-ext/forge/issues) or file a new ticket with the bug report format if it doesn't exist.

 ## Credits

 Thank you to:
 - Forge extension contributors
 - Michael Stapelberg/contributors for i3
 - System76/contributors for pop-shell